brianbraatz/brianbraatz.github.io/content/post/Articles/27/Is Node.js Good for Streaming .md

   - Streaming
 draft: "False"
 weight: "426"
-lastmod: 2025-02-27T17:13:23.308Z
+lastmod: 2025-03-03T02:26:58.597Z
 ---
-# Is Node.js Good for Streaming Applications?
+**Is Node.js Good for Streaming Applications?**

 Short answer: Yes.

-Long answer: Oh boy, buckle up!
+Long answer is a little more complex...

 ## Why Node.js is Great for Streaming Applications